 The esophagus Throat and Esophagus The throat (pharynx) lies behind and below the mouth.
 When food and fluids leave the mouth, they pass through the throat.
 Swallowing of food and fluids begins voluntarily and continues automatically... read more is the hollow tube that leads from the throat (pharynx) to the stomach.

 A barium swallow X-Ray Studies of the Digestive Tract X-rays often are used to evaluate digestive problems.
-Standard x-rays (plain x-rays) do not require any special preparation ( see Plain X-Rays).
-These x-rays usually can show a blockage or paralysis... read more x-ray is usually the best procedure with which to diagnose the problem.
+Standard x-rays ( plain x-rays) can show some blockages or paralysis of the digestive tract, or abnormal air patterns in the abdominal cavity... read more x-ray is usually the best procedure with which to diagnose the problem.
 In this procedure, people are given barium in a liquid before x-rays are taken.
 The barium outlines the esophagus, making abnormalities easier to see.

 Once the iron deficiency has been treated, the web usually disappears.
-If not, a doctor can rupture it using a dilator or an endoscope.
+If not, a doctor can treat it using a dilator or an endoscope.